Weak-Driven Learning: How Weak Agents make Strong Agents Stronger: Additional Dynamics Diagnostics for Mixed-Logit Training

 which is a random walk.
 The logit space decomposes as

 where the null space is $\mathrm{span}\{\mathbf{1}\}$ and the active space is its orthogonal complement.
 In the active space, even small gradients can weakly restore the distribution shape.
-In the null space, there is no restoring force; thus the variance of $\bar{z}$ grows with time, leading to the observed mean drift without a corresponding increase in centered norm.
+In the null space, there is no CE restoring force; stochasticity can increase the variance of $\bar{z}$, while optimizer details such as weight decay can determine the observed direction of the mean shift.
+This explains why raw logit means can drift without a corresponding increase in centered norm.